 Flair Airlines sees success for first flown Summer

-The low-fare airline Flair Airlines has seen a succesful summer as it doubled its capacity in june.
-With this, they expanded theore network to over 10 cities.
-This include Halifax, Victoria.
+The low-fare airline Flair Airlines has seen a successful summer as it doubled its capacity in June.
+With this, they expanded their network to over 10 cities.
+This includes Halifax, Victoria.
 The airline is moving its headquarters to Edmonton form Kelowna at the end of 2018.
 Flair Airlines' aircraft will arrive in 2019 and this year they saw over 200 weekly flights operated.

 19th June 2018

 Flair, Canada's only operating low-fare airline, launches service from Halifax Stanfield International Airport, Calgary International Airport and Victoria International Airport.
 This marks Flair's commitment to expanding its route network as was announced earlier this year.
 With today's addition of Halifax, Calgary and Victoria - coupled with increased frequency on its existing routes - Flair has effectively doubled its flights and now has services stretching coast to coast.

 Cities in which Flair flies to and from benefit significantly with lower airfares as a direct consequence of Flair's market presence: Since Flair launched service from Edmonton and Winnipeg (as an example) both communities have already reported 30-40% reductions in ticket prices (source: Kayak.com).

 Echoing this, Flair's Executive Chairman, David Tait, commented, "In barely a year, Flair has had a tremendous impact in lowering the price of air travel in Canada and we are confident these new locations will be no different.
 We offer Canadians the opportunity to travel more often, to explore the country and, for small business owners, maybe visit out-of-province customers more often.
 We are delighted to bring spread our Flair throughout the country."